pthorkan/Rocky-Rovers-FC/README.md

 * The page lists the benefits of club membership and all the relevant affiliations with Football Association of Ireland (FAI) and Dublin District Schoolboys League (DDSL).

-* Membership table lists the various catergories of membership and associated price for the year.
+* Membership table lists the various categories of membership, and the associated cost for the year.

 ![image](https://user-images.githubusercontent.com/100580056/171224731-c923fc4c-8a71-43d6-ac43-ebb70d341cdc.png)